maxio-com/ab-python-sdk/doc/controllers/subscriptions.md

 ```

-# Apply Coupon to Subscription
+# Apply Coupons to Subscription

 An existing subscription can accommodate multiple discounts/coupon codes.
 This is only applicable if each coupon is stackable.
 For more information on stackable coupons, we recommend reviewing our [coupon documentation.](https://chargify.zendesk.com/hc/en-us/articles/4407755909531#stackable-coupons)